-During an inflammatory response, the sequence of events varies depending on the type, site, and cause of injury and the state of the body.
+During an inflammatory response, the sequence of events varies depending on the type, size, cause of injury, and state of the body.
 The usual series of events is:

 The inflammatory response is initiated by injury or entry of pathogens.